researph/ReSearch/README.md

 3. Start MySQL with Docker: docker-compose up -d
     - To stop MySQL: docker-compose down
 4. Start the frontend and backend (via concurrently): npm run dev

+## Attributions / Sources
+- Icons created by Freepik-Flaticon / on Figma